-Once again, like the other two RV sewer hoses, Valterra Dominator is another great option to cater to your RV hosing needs.
-Again, the affordable RV sewer hose is a match made in heaven for casual RV owners.
+Once again, the Valterra Dominator is another excellent option for your RV sewer hose needs.
+Like the other two hoses reviewed, this affordable option is perfect for casual RV owners.

 This 15-foot black water hose can resist crushing and can easily collapse down to excellent 57-inch storage.
 In addition, the attached sewer settings guarantee no leakage of any content.
 These fittings also prevent kinks thanks to the 360-degree spin.